lsst/rsp_lsst_io/docs/guides/times-square/authoring/notebook-requirements.rst

 ============================================================

 Times Square notebooks are maintained in GitHub repositories.
-Don't include any data file or Python modules in the repository that are needed for the notebook to run.
+Don't include any data files or Python modules in the repository that are needed for the notebook to run.
 When Times Square runs a notebook, only the ``ipynb`` file is sent to the JupyterLab server.
 Any relative imports of Python modules or reads of Git repository data files will fail.